sbdzdz/python-katas/README.md

 Given `J` and `N`, produce `J` different jamcoins of length `N`, along with proof that they are legitimate.

+#### Minimum scalar product
+You are given two vectors: X and Y. Suppose you are allowed to permute the coordinates of each vector as you wish.
+Choose two permutations such that the scalar product of your two new vectors is the smallest possible, and output that minimum scalar product.

 ## Codility
 Training exercises from [Codility](https://www.codility.com).
 Probably correct, at least according to the autograder (all score 100%).